bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Yeah.
 Well, one of the nice things about a sidechain like this, arguably, is that it allows Bitcoin miners to earn more fees, which improves Bitcoin security, even for those of us that aren't using the sidechain.
-I guess the counter argument would be that running a mining pool or being a miner profitably would come with a little bit more overheads because you could be out competed.
+I guess the counter argument would be that running a mining pool or being a miner profitably would come with a little bit more overheads because you could be outcompeted.

 Speaker 1: 00:20:40